chef/automate/components/docs-chef-io/content/automate/config_postgresql.md

 max_connections = 350
 ```

 `max_connections` determines the maximum number of concurrent connections to the database server.
-The default for automate is 350 connections.
+The default for Automate is 350 connections.
 When running a standby server, you must set this parameter to the same or higher value than on the master server.
-Otherwise, queries will not be allowed in the standby server.
+Otherwise, queries will not be allowed on the standby server.

 ### Pg Dump